crafting-software/beautiful-jekyll/_posts/2019-12-20-app-for-restaurants.md

 comments: true
 ---

 Dining out is not always a great experience.
-Sometimes you have to wait to much before ordering, wave your hands desperately to get another glass of wine, wait for the check and when you finally get it, start negociating with your friends on how to split the bill and how to pay.
+Sometimes you have to wait too much before ordering, wave your hands desperately to get another glass of wine, wait for the check and when you finally get it, start negociating with your friends on how to split the bill and how to pay.
 There has to be better way in 2019.
 Why not have an app for this?
-Imagine you walk into the restaurant, seat at a table, open the app, get smart personal recommendations and order right away, from within the app.
-When your order is ready, the waiter brings the food to your table and when you are done, you pay from the app, sit up and simply leave.
+Imagine you walk into the restaurant, have a seat, open the app, get smart personal recommendations and order right away, from within the app.
+When your order is ready, the waiter brings the food to your table and when you are done, you pay from the app, stand up and simply leave.

 _“This is a great idea, let’s builld it!”_ is the first instinct.
 Without last year’s learnings from launching our first product, [Mony](http://mony.craftingsoftware.com/), a personal finance advisor app, we would have done just that.
 We would have worked three months on a prototype, involved our friends to gather feedback, tried to market it for another three months, entered start-up challenges and made newspaper headlines.
 All that only to find ourselves one year later pushing an ideea that doesn’t actually work.
 Instead, it only took us one week to kill the idea and not a single line of code was written.